Code-Institute-Submissions/ucd-milestoneproject/README.md

 [Bootstrap 4.0](https://getbootstrap.com/)

 Bootstrap is a very useful CSS Framework.
 You can save time writing code by using the Bootstrap predefined design templates.
 It has a great grid system and is responsive to different screen resolutions.
-I used it in particular in creating the carousel and in the layout of the music video section.
+It can be seen in action in the carousel and in the layout of the music video section.

 [JQuery](https://jquery.com/)